opentext/storyteller/docs/stl/numbering.md

 (compare it with the "multi-level" form of the same property described in the previous section).

-Again we believe that it is possible to reasonably and directly convert the definition to corresponding HTML/CSS definition which behaves according to definition.
+Again we believe that it is possible to reasonably and directly convert the *STL definition* to corresponding *HTML/CSS definition* which behaves according to definition.

 It means that the following STL markup:

 <script src="//gist-it.appspot.com/github/opentext/storyteller/raw/master/docplatform/distribution/py/pfdesigns/docbuilder/numbering/headings.xml?footer=minimal"></script>

-... will be converted to the following HTML in STL2HTML component:
+... will be converted to the following HTML markup in the *STL2HTML* component:

 <script async src="//jsfiddle.net/filodej/186t94Lx/embed/result,html,css/"></script>